You are here

 Q: Where do I pick up a Nursing Program Application for Admission?

-A: Fillable PDF nursing applications for admission are posted within the Beginning Level I PN and Level II RN Bridge program links. (campus map).
+A: Fillable PDF nursing applications for admission are posted on the nursing website at www.jeffco.edu/nursing > Application Process > Beginning Level I PN -or- Level II RN Bridge (Level II RN Bridge applicants must have a current LPN license).

 Q: What should be turned in with the nursing application for admission?

-A: The items below are to be turned in with nursing applications (Applications will not be accepted or processed without the following):
+A: The items below are to be submitted with the nursing application (Applications will not be accepted or processed

-- Send official copies of all transcripts (may be sent electronically or by mail) to Jefferson College, Enrollment Services, 1000 Viking Drive, Hillsboro, MO 63050
+- Submit official copies of all transcripts (may be sent electronically) to Jefferson College, Enrollment Services, 1000 Viking Drive, Hillsboro, MO 63050.

-- $30 paid application fee receipt (paid to the cashier)
+- Submit $30.00 paid application fee receipt (paid to the cashier).

-- Printed copy of course schedule (if applicable)
+- Submit a printed copy of course schedule (if applicable).

-- PN applicants only: Printed copy of current healthcare occupation certification or licensure (if applicable)
+- PN applicants only: Submit a printed copy of current healthcare occupation certification/licensure or license verification (if applicable).

-- RN Bridge applicants only: Printed copy of LPN Licensure (www.nursys.com, QuickConfirm License Verification)
+- RN Bridge applicants only: Submit a printed copy of LPN Licensure (www.nursys.com, QuickConfirm License Verification).

 Q: Where can the HESI exam be taken?